top of page

 Giant Cinnamon Birds of Arabia

-Cinnamon birds come into the folkore of Eurasia shortly after Arabian merchants begin trading with the ancient Mesopotamian lands to the north.
+Cinnamon birds appear in folklore of Eurasia shortly after Arab merchants begin trading with ancient lands to the north.
 Cinnamon enjoys widespread popularity among the wealthy.
-It's a spice of intrigue, exotic scents and connections to the mystic.
+It's a spice of intrigue, exotic scents and mystic connections.

 The cinnamon exported by Arabian traders is Cassia senna, native to the Arabian Peninsula.
 The Egyptians, meanwhile, source their cinnamon from Sri Lanka, where the true cinnamon (Cinnamomum verum) grows.
-It is truly a spice of kings.
+It's known as a spice of kings.

 Like the color purple, cinnamon is expensive and hard to get.
 Even in Roman times in the early centuries BCE, the spice is one of speculation and secrets.
 A pound of cinnamon costs ten months' wages for an average worker.